spryify/story-curator/docs/environment-setup.md

 ## Using the CLI

-After installation, the `media-analyzer` command will be available in your environment.
-Here are some example commands:
+After installation, both `media-analyzer` and `icon-curator` commands will be available in your environment.

+### Media Analyzer Examples
 ```bash
 # Get help on available commands
 media-analyzer --help